Cycling the Costa del Sol from Sabinillas

 All cyclists must obey standard traffic regulations—red lights, stop signs, one-way streets.
 Riding whilst using a phone or earphones is prohibited (fines up to €200).
 When passing vehicles, drivers must maintain at least 1.5 metres distance or use the opposite lane entirely.

-The legal blood alcohol limit for cyclists is the same as drivers: 0.5 g/litre.
-In practice, this means if you're cycling to a restaurant, limit yourself to one drink with a meal or you exceed the legal limit.
+The legal blood alcohol limit for cyclists is the same as for drivers: 0.5 g/litre.
+In practice, if you're riding to a restaurant for lunch, keep it to one drink with the meal or you'll be over the limit for the ride home.

 Hydration is critical.
 Carry at least 1 litre of water (2 litres for longer rides).
 A small backpack or frame bag keeps hands free.
 Many cyclists underestimate how quickly they dehydrate in Mediterranean sun, even in spring and autumn.